 You’ll just need to sign a simple fiscal sponsorship contract with ioby and provide receipts for all purchases made with your crowdfunded money. ioby charges a small 5% administrative fee for fiscal sponsorship.
 The fiscal sponsorship contract is essentially a commitment to use the funds raised in the manner you described in your fundraising campaign.
 Please be sure to save your receipts if you are making purchases in advance of receiving your crowdfunded money.

 Please note that ioby is only able to offer limited fiscal sponsorship, extended for crowdfunded donations and to implement your project.
-If you are in need of comprehensive fiscal sponsorship (for instance, if you’d like ongoing fiscal sponsorship, would like to accept grants that exceed 25% of your campaign budget, would like to conduct your project on private property, etc.), you may need to obtain another fiscal sponsor before crowdfunding on ioby.
+If you are in need of comprehensive fiscal sponsorship (for instance, if you’d like ongoing fiscal sponsorship, would like to accept grants that exceed 25% of your campaign budget, would like to conduct your project on private property, would like to enter into contracts to receive nonprofit discounted services, etc.), you may need to obtain another fiscal sponsor before crowdfunding on ioby.
 Here are some tips on how to do so.

 What ioby's fiscal sponsorship CANNOT do: